OpenXRay/xray-16/README.md

 Pull requests appreciated!
 However, the following things should be taken into consideration:
-* We want to keep the game as close as possible to the vanilla game, so instead of introducing new gameplay features, consider fixing bugs, improving performance and code quality
+* We want to keep the game as close as possible to the vanilla game, so instead of introducing new gameplay features, consider adding non-gameplay features, fixing bugs, improving performance and code quality
 * Major changes should be discussed before implementation
 * Follow the [procedures](doc/procedure)